Created by: David Simon || Written by: David Simon, Ed Burns

 No. of Seasons: 5 || No. of Episodes: 60

 My first introduction to HBO was my blessed welcome into the world of quality television.
-Although some channels, such as AMC (Breaking Bad [2008-2013], Mad Men [2007-present], and to a much lesser extent, The Walking Dead [2010-current]), do thankfully exist, the vast majority of basic cable is full of the same boring, sterile, unimaginative narratives every year without fail.
-The presence of bad crime dramas in particular is strong on channels like Fox and CBS, where the endless production of shows like Crime Scene Investigation (2000-present) and its many derivatives clog the airwaves and fill people’s heads with formulaic, uninspired narratives with characters that are either cardboard cutouts or cartoony caricatures.
+Although quality cable channels, such as AMC (Breaking Bad [2008-2013], Mad Men [2007-present], and to a much lesser extent, The Walking Dead [2010-]), do exist, the vast majority of basic cable is full of the same boring, sterile, unimaginative narratives every year without fail.
+The presence of bad crime dramas in particular is strong on channels like Fox and CBS, where the endless production of shows like Crime Scene Investigation (CSI; 2000-2015) and its many derivatives clog the airwaves and fill people’s heads with formulaic, uninspired narratives with characters that are either cardboard cutouts or cartoony caricatures.

 Thankfully, one crime drama makes up for all the other crime narrative wannabes out there.
 That show inspired neither stupendous ratings nor won many awards during its run-time, but since its completion has been recognized as one of the greatest television shows of all time.
 That show is called, The Wire, created by David Simon.